conjurer-rich/user-needs-mapping/_pages/how-can-we-help.md

 ---

-For in-house training tailored to your specific needs, [you can book here](https://get.betterteamdynamics.com/).
+For in-house enablement tailored to your specific needs, [you can book here](https://get.betterteamdynamics.com/).